Amrutasai/ReactJS-Phase1/Task-1/Day-2.md

 <li>They require an interpreter every time they are executed.</li>
 <li>Code is re-executed every time.</li>
 <li>It is very portable provided the destination computer has an interpreter to execute the code.</li>
-<li>The code will execute if the computer does not have an interpreter for that language.</li>
+<li>The code will not execute if the computer does not have an interpreter for that language.</li>
 <li>Slower than compiled programs but easier to debug.</li>
 <li>Examples:JavaScript, Python, Perl.</li><br>
 A Compiler:<br></br>